Cooking Gorgeous

 Ingredients for the Beef Bourguignon

-• Tomato paste - It adds an umami flavour to the dishes as well as a bright red colour.
+• Tomato paste - It adds an umami flavor and a bright red color.
 You can find it in Turkish or Middle Eastern shops.
 You can also buy it online from Amazon.

 • Mushrooms - You can use any mushrooms you like or you have in hand.